-Providing opportunities and venues for faculty research and student research presentations of scholarship and collaboration helps increase faculty-student engagement, faculty development, and collaboration across disciplines.
-Faculty workshops increase technology skills for high quality teaching.
+Opportunities for presentations of faculty and student research, scholarship, and collaboration helps promote faculty-student engagement, faculty development, and collaboration across disciplines.
+Workshops increase faculty skills for high quality teaching.

-Workshops are held throughout the year on a variety of topics to help keep faculty on the cutting edge of 21st Century pedagogy and instructional technology.
+Held throughout the year on a variety of topics, our workshops help keep faculty on the cutting edge of 21st Century pedagogy and instructional technology.
 Current workshops are listed on the Faculty Training Calendar.

-Held each February, Wine, Cheese & Scholarship is an exhibit of faculty and their graduate student research proposals, research projects in process, findings, creative works or other scholarly endeavor.
+Held each February, Wine, Cheese & Scholarship is an exhibit of faculty and their graduate student research proposals, works-in-process, findings, creative works or other scholarly endeavor.

-Post-sabbatical presentations are now included with WC&S. Faculty who were on sabbatical last year will share their work and sabbatical experiences with the campus and greater communities to let others know about the very interesting work that is being done here at Shenandoah.
+What happens on sabbatical doesn’t stay on sabbatical!
+Post-sabbatical presentations are now included with Wine, Cheese & Scholarship.
+Faculty who were on sabbatical last year will share their work and sabbatical experiences with the campus and greater communities to let others know about the very interesting work that is being done here at Shenandoah.

-Held each April, the Student Project and Research symposium invites students from all schools and disciplines create posters, live performances, and video displays showing how they are using the knowledge gained at Shenandoah University to do projects and research in their fields, practice their art, contribute to the community, and leave a positive imprint on the world.
+Held each April, the SUpr Summit invites students from all schools and disciplines to create posters, live performances, and video displays showing how they are using the knowledge gained at Shenandoah University to do projects and research in their fields, practice their art, contribute to the community, and leave a positive imprint on the world.

 Held at the end of May.
 Get focused on your scholarly work at beautiful Cool Spring Lodge.
 Find personal space for reflection, research, individual writing, creativity, or collaborative work.
 Take a break from the usual office environment to get motivated and dive into your scholarship.